Emory & Henry University: Martha Washington College

 The administrative operation of Martha Washington College, a Methodist-affiliated school for women located in Abingdon, Virginia, was merged with that of Emory & Henry College in 1918.
 At its November 1918 session held in Johnson City, Tennessee, the Holston Conference of the Methodist Episcopal Church, South, decided to merge Martha Washington College with Emory & Henry College; all of the property of Martha Washington, including its 8-acre Abingdon campus, would be transferred to Emory & Henry in exchange for Emory & Henry assuming the debts of Martha Washington and operating Martha Washington College as a "co-ordinate woman's college".
 This arrangement lasted for about a decade, until Martha Washington College completely closed in 1931.

 World War II and beyond

 During World War II, Emory & Henry was one of 131 US colleges and universities that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-Emory and Henry College's name officially changed on August 1, 2024, to Emory and Henry University.
+Emory & Henry College's name officially changed on August 1, 2024, to Emory & Henry University.

-In June 2025, the university was placed on "Probation for Good Cause" status by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for financial responsibility.
-Probation for Good Cause is the most serious sanction the accreditor can apply to a university short of revoking its accreditation.
+In June 2025, the university was placed on "Probation for Good Cause" status by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found non-compliance with its standards for financial responsibility.
+The probation was lifted one year later.